PieterVanPoyer/fullstack-dropzone/dropzone-frontend/README.md

 import {Dropzone} from "dropzone-frontend/lib/scripts/dropzone";

 const dropzone: Dropzone = new Dropzone(window.document.querySelector('#myDropzone')/*,
-    optionally an i18n - override can be added */);
+    optionally a dropzoneProps - object can be added, optionally an i18n - override can be added */);

 // upload the file when it is dropped.